diverse group of people

 About the Program

-The Certified Recovery Support Specialist (CRSS) and Certified Peer Recovery Specialist (CPRS) Success Program is a comprehensive, empowering initiative designed to train and guide individuals with lived experience of mental health and/or substance use recovery towards professional certification and successful careers as peer supports.
+The CRSS (Certified Recovery Support Specialist) Success Program is a comprehensive, empowering initiative designed to train and guide individuals with lived experience of mental health and/or substance use recovery towards professional certification and successful careers as peer supports.
+For individuals pursuing a CPRS (Certified Peer Recovery Specialist) credential, the CRSS Success Program is designed to meet the training requirements that overlap with those of the CPRS certification, in accordance with Illinois Certification Board standards.

 Our program offers an integrated approach that equips participants with the skills, knowledge, and practical experience necessary to work as a recovery support specialist, providing peer-to-peer services in a variety of settings such as community mental health centers, hospitals, and treatment facilities.